 We have many industry educational partners including Wolverhampton Wanderers (aka Wolves) of the Premier League in England and FC Nordsjaelland in Denmark in sport marketing and social media marketing, Preservation Pennsylvania in cultural heritage management, with Higher Digital in digital transformation management; and with Psynergy Mental Health.
 We have program partnerships and collaborations locally and around the world which provide opportunities for global engagement, internship and learning experiences for our students.
 We have developed a collaborative international center for sport management with the Higher School of Economics in Moscow, Russia; and a new Institute for Rural and Regional Development working closely with the Pennsylvania Wilds Center for Entrepreneurship.

 New programs and certificates we have recently established include social media marketing; trauma informed care; conservation law; and cultural heritage management are placing us at the forefront of 21st century economic and social needs and opportunities.

-Our faculty members utilize a variety of learning techniques with the intent of melding theory with practice so that our students not only have the knowledge base necessary to compete in today’s economy but they also understand how to apply that knowledge base to address real world problems and issues.
-In April of 2016 the College was named after benefactor Stephen Poorman whose gift of over 7 million dollars was the largest in the history of Pennsylvania’s State System of Higher Education.
+Our faculty members utilize a variety of learning techniques so our students not only have the knowledge base necessary to compete in today’s economy, but they also understand how to apply that knowledge base to address real world problems and issues.
+Our clear and primary focus is on student success.